luehrsenheinrich/wpm-citations/plugin/readme.txt

 2. Search for "Citations Demo" in the pattern search bar.
 3. Click on the "Citations Demo" pattern to add it to your post.
 4. A few lines of filler text with pre-defined citations and a bibliography block will appear in your post content.

+## Contributing
+If you are a developer, we encourage you to follow along or [contribute](https://github.com/luehrsenheinrich/wpm-citations) to the development of this plugin [on GitHub](https://github.com/luehrsenheinrich/wpm-citations).

 == Installation ==
 = From within WordPress =